Large retailers consider paying customers not to return items - NewsBreak

 Large retailers consider paying customers not to return items

-Some major outlets are considering letting customers keep items they wanted to return — and the money they paid as well.

-Retailers such as Target, Walmart, American Eagle, and Gap, are facing a high level of inventory and would rather not restock the items, according to CNN .

-One retail expert says the risk is that deceptive customers may try to seek free merchandise through a series of orders.
+One retail expert says the risk is that deceptive customers may try to seek free merchandise through a series of orders.2-vehicle crash causing delays on I-70 EB

 “One thing retailers need to track and ensure is that customers that become aware of the [Keep it] policy do not begin to abuse it, by seeking free merchandise over a series of orders by getting a refund but getting to keep the merchandise,” said Keith Daniels, partner with Carl Marks Advisors.